jon-heard/obsidian-inline-scripts-library/une_ui.sfile.md

 return expand("une character " + (pick+1));
 ```
 __
-une character - Asks user to choose the scene's randomness (for picking the npc's power).
+une character - Asks the user to choose the scene's randomness (for picking the npc's power).
 Displays the npc's character (identity, power, motive).